 Arrive a couple of minutes earlier.
 It will save you from the stress of running late and give you some time to gather your thoughts before the meeting.
-We are located on the 25th floor, and even if the lifts are quick, it can take you a while to arrive to our office.
+If you are having an online interview, make sure that your space is clear and free of any possible interruptions.

 Dress code.
 We don't have an official dress code in the office, nevertheless, business-casual will be a safe choice.

 Even if you don't have much professional experience, that's okay.
 If you are a fresh graduate, we will ask you to give us examples of comparable professional experiences from your past, whether from university or side projects.
 Think about situations that you might want to tell us about, such as the most challenging task you’ve encountered or the project you are most proud of, situations when you worked under tight deadlines, etc.

 Try to include some context — what your role was, what actions you took, and the final outcome.
 It doesn't have to be a success story — sometimes we learn best from our failures.

 Keep it conversational, the best interviews feel like a dialogue.
 The length of the interview is limited — please allow the recruiter to ask all of their questions and if there's time, you can elaborate more towards the end.

 Don't worry if you get stuck on a question, the interviewer is there to help you out.